nidamaqbool12/Automation_Selenium-with-Python--Home-Assessment-/README.md

-# Automation_Selenium-with-Python--Home-Assessment-

-E-commerce Website End-to-End Test Automation (Selenium-Python)

-This repository contains a comprehensive end-to-end automation test suite for the Automation Test Store e-commerce website.
-The automation is built using Python and Selenium WebDriver, and is integrated with GitHub Actions for CI/CD execution.

-The project demonstrates expertise in stable test design, dynamic data handling, robust explicit waits, and continuous integration, simulating a real-world e-commerce user journey.

-Project Purpose

-This project is designed for home assessment purposes to showcase proficiency in the following areas:

-Assessment Requirement	Demonstrated Skills in Project Test Automation Foundation	Automation using Python and Selenium WebDriver.
-Real-world Scenario	Full e-commerce user journey: Registration, Shopping, Checkout.
-Stable Test Design	Use of explicit waits (WebDriverWait) to handle dynamic loading.
-Robustness	JavaScript Executor used for critical clicks to bypass CI/browser issues.
-Dynamic Test Data	Automatic generation of unique timestamped emails and usernames to prevent conflicts.
-Validation & Reporting	Assertions on success messages with color-coded HTML test reports.
-DevOps/CI Integration	Fully integrated with GitHub Actions CI/CD pipeline.
-End-to-End Automation Flow

-The Python automation script executes the following complete user journey:

-1. Registration

-Navigate to the homepage and click “Login or register”.

-Create a unique user account using a timestamped email.

-Fill out registration details including Country (Pakistan) and Zone (Sindh).

-Verify “Account has been created” success message.

-2. Shopping Journey

-Click “Continue” to return to homepage.

-Navigate to Apparel & Accessories → Shoes.

-Select a product and go to its detail page.

-3. Checkout

-Update product quantity to 10.

-Add product to cart.

-Proceed to checkout using pre-filled registration details.

-Place the order.

-4. Final Verification

-Validate Checkout Confirmation page to ensure order was successfully processed.

-Project Setup and Installation

-This project can be run locally in PyCharm or any Python environment.

-1. Prerequisites

-Python 3.8+

-Git

-Google Chrome installed

-PyCharm or any IDE for Python

-2. Clone the Repository
+E-commerce Website End-to-End Test Automation Using Selenium and Python

+This repository contains a comprehensive end-to-end automation test suite designed for the Automation Test Store e-commerce website.
+The automation framework is built using Python and Selenium WebDriver, and is fully integrated with GitHub Actions for continuous integration and deployment (CI/CD).

+The project demonstrates expertise in designing stable and maintainable test scripts, handling dynamic test data, implementing robust explicit wait strategies, and integrating automated tests into a CI/CD pipeline, simulating a realistic e-commerce user journey from registration to checkout.

+Purpose and Objective of the Project

+This project has been developed specifically for home assessment purposes to showcase proficiency and practical skills in test automation.
+The key objectives and skills demonstrated include:

+Assessment Requirement	Demonstrated Skills in This Project Test Automation Foundation	Implementing automation using Python and Selenium WebDriver.
+Real-world Scenario Simulation	Executing a complete e-commerce user journey: Registration, Browsing, Shopping, and Checkout.
+Stable Test Design	Using explicit waits (WebDriverWait) to handle dynamic page loads and element availability.
+Robustness of Tests	Using JavaScript Executor for critical interactions to ensure reliability in CI environments.
+Dynamic Test Data Generation	Automatically creating unique, timestamped emails and usernames to avoid duplicate account issues.
+Validation and Reporting	Implementing assertions on success messages and generating color-coded HTML test reports.
+DevOps/CI Integration	Integration with GitHub Actions for automated test execution on every code push.
+End-to-End Automation Test Flow and User Journey

+The automation script covers a complete end-to-end user journey on the e-commerce website, simulating real user behavior.

+1. User Registration Process

+Navigate to the homepage of the website and click the “Login or register” option.

+Create a new user account using a dynamically generated timestamped email.

+Fill in the registration form with details including Country (Pakistan) and Zone (Sindh).

+Verify the presence of the “Account has been created” success message to confirm successful registration.

+2. Shopping and Product Selection Journey

+Click “Continue” to return to the homepage after registration.

+Navigate through the product categories: Apparel & Accessories → Shoes.

+Select a desired product and navigate to its product detail page for further actions.

+3. Checkout and Order Placement Process

+Update the product quantity to 10 units as part of the test scenario.

+Add the product to the shopping cart.

+Proceed to the checkout process using the pre-filled registration details.

+Complete the purchase and place the order.

+4. Verification of Successful Checkout

+Validate that the Checkout Confirmation page appears and confirms that the order has been successfully processed.

+Project Setup and Local Installation Instructions

+The automation project can be executed locally using PyCharm or any other Python IDE.
+The setup steps are as follows:

+1. Prerequisites for Running the Project

+Python version 3.8 or higher installed on your system.

+Git installed and configured for repository management.

+Google Chrome browser installed.

+PyCharm IDE or any preferred Python development environment.

+2. Cloning the Project Repository

+To clone the project repository to your local machine:

 git clone [YOUR_GITHUB_REPO_LINK]
 cd Automation_Selenium-with-Python--Home-Assessment-

+3. Connecting Local Repository to GitHub (Optional)

+If you intend to push changes back to the GitHub repository:

-3. Connect GitHub Repository (Optional) git remote add origin [YOUR_GITHUB_REPO_LINK] git branch -M main git push -u origin main
+git remote add origin [YOUR_GITHUB_REPO_LINK] git branch -M main git push -u origin main

-4. Create & Activate Virtual Environment
+4. Creating and Activating a Virtual Environment
 # Linux/macOS
 python -m venv venv
 source venv/bin/activate